-- Information will be recorded onto the joint Planning and Building Control data base and Document Management system which may be accessed by staff working in these departments and staff in other departments who work on behalf of planning such as the Arun Direct Contact Centre who deal with planning related enquiries.
+- information will be recorded onto the joint Planning and Building Control database and Document Management system which may be accessed by staff working in these departments and staff in other departments who work on behalf of planning such as our contact centre who deal with planning related enquiries

-- On occasion, Arun District Council may outsource the processing of applications to third parties, contractors or consultants.
-If this is done they will have access to your comments but they are obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the request on our behalf .They will not use or pass on your information for any other purpose than processing applications.
+- on occasion, we may outsource the processing of applications to third parties, contractors or consultants.
+If this is done they will have access to your comments but they are obliged to comply with our data protection policies and will not be able to use your information for any other purpose than processing the request on our behalf .They will not use or pass on your information for any other purpose than processing applications

-- If Arun District Council receives a request, under the Freedom of Information Act (FOI) or Environmental Information Regulations (EIR), to disclose information relating to representations, we are obliged to do so unless the information is deemed exempt under the Act.
-We can only withhold information under FOI or EIR if the information falls under one of the exemptions (FOI) or exceptions (EIR) set out in legislation.
+- if we receive a request, under the Freedom of Information Act (FOI) or Environmental Information Regulations (EIR), to disclose information relating to representations, we are obliged to do so unless the information is deemed exempt under the Act.
+We can only withhold information under FOI or EIR if the information falls under one of the exemptions (FOI) or exceptions (EIR) setout in legislation

 Your information is used to help us to decide planning applications and a summary of your comments will be included in the case officer’s report.
 The report will indicate the nature of your comment and whether or not it can be taken into consideration as a material planning consideration.
 Your original letter will be retained as this forms the evidence of the comments that were received.

 A copy of any representations made will be forwarded to the planning inspectorate should there be a planning appeal or to the courts should there be a Judicial Review.